huggingface/diffusers/docs/source/en/using-diffusers/other-formats.md

 pipeline.save_pretrained()
 ```

-Lastly, there are also Spaces, such as [SD To Diffusers](https://hf.co/spaces/diffusers/sd-to-diffusers) and [SD-XL To Diffusers](https://hf.co/spaces/diffusers/sdxl-to-diffusers), that provide a more user-friendly interface for converting models to the multifolder format.
+Lastly, there are also Spaces, such as [SD To Diffusers](https://hf.co/spaces/diffusers/sd-to-diffusers) and [SD-XL To Diffusers](https://hf.co/spaces/diffusers/sdxl-to-diffusers), that provide a more user-friendly interface for converting models to Diffusers-multifolder layout.
 This is the easiest and most convenient option for converting layouts, and it'll open a PR on your model repository with the converted files.
 However, this option is not as reliable as running a script, and the Space may fail for more complicated models.